- Who We Are

 To promote understanding of the depth and diversity of disability issues in the community that are ready for research and action; to influence community psychologists’ involvement in policy and practices that enhance self-determination, personal choice, and full inclusion in the community for people with disabilities; to enhance the synergy and complementarity between community psychology and the disabled community.

 Contact: Currently seeking chair for this interest group.
-For more information, please contact Victoria Scott, SCRA Administrative Director
+For more information, please contact Jean Hill, SCRA Administrative Director

 Disability Interest Group Listserv